-- Academic Integrity.
-A student who engages in academic misconduct as outlined in ASU's academic integrity policy (https://provost.asu.edu/academic-integrity) while attending the W. P. Carey School of Business Ph.D. program will be subject to strict penalties.
-Those penalties may range from a full two-letter reduction in final course grade (at a minimum) to expulsion from the program and School of Business.
-All allegations of academic misconduct must be reported to program administrators.
-Any subsequent act of academic misconduct, regardless of severity, will result in dismissal from the program and the School of Business. - Pass all courses.
+- Pass all courses.
 Grades of "D" or "E" are not considered passing grades for Ph.D. students.
 At any point while pursuing their Ph.D. degree, a student who receives a grade of "D" or "E" in any course will not be permitted to continue coursework.
 If a student is currently on probation, the student will be recommended for dismissal to Graduate College.
 If the student is not on probation, a time frame for restarting the program will be determined.
 At the discretion of the department-level Ph.D.
-Committee, requirements for restarting the program may include retaking all courses in the program (i.e., restart the program from the beginning), retaking all courses beginning in the period during which a grade of "D" or "E" was earned, or retaking only the course(s) in which a grade(s) of "D" or "E" was (were) earned.
+Committee, requirements for restarting the program may include retaking all courses in the program (i.e., restart the program from the beginning), retaking all courses beginning in the period during which a grade of "D" or "E" was earned, or retaking only the course(s) in which a grade(s) of "D" or "E" was earned.
 Failure to restart the program in the determined time frame constitutes unsatisfactory progress in completing Ph.D.
-Degree requirements and the student will be recommended for dismissal from the Ph.D. program to the Graduate College.
+Degree requirements and the student will be recommended for dismissal from the Ph.D. program to the Graduate College. - Department-level requirements.

-• Department-level requirements.
 Each department can have its own set of Academic Progress requirements (e.g., qualifying exams, comprehensive exams, etc.), as long as they are explained in the department's Ph.D.
 Manual.
-A student is required to meet all those additional requirements in order to be considered as having satisfactory academic progress.
+A student is required to meet any additional requirements in order to be considered as having satisfactory academic progress.